CV

 Email: kevin [dot] dembski [at] duke [dot] edu

-Singularity Formation in the Inviscid Porous Medium Equation without Boundary Mass (preprint)
+Singularity Formation in the Incompressible Porous Medium Equation without Boundary Mass (preprint)

 On scale-invariant solutions to the SQG equation (preprint)